hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 <span class="blue">Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.</span>

-If you do not live in one of the above countries, you are NOT affected by DAC7.
+- [x] Users physically based in any of the above countries will automatically see DAC7 reporting in your [Payout settings](https://www.hostjane.com/marketplace/settings/payouts) when you have earnings to withdraw.

-### Where and what information do I provide?
+<span class="green">If you do not physically reside in an [EU member state](https://european-union.europa.eu/principles-countries-history/country-profiles_en), you are NOT affected by DAC7.</span>

-After registering as a Seller based in an [EU member state](https://european-union.europa.eu/principles-countries-history/country-profiles_en) the DAC7 form will be located in your [Reporting center](https://www.hostjane.com/marketplace/reporting).
+### What content do DAC7 governments want?

-Content will vary depending on which EU member state you are based in but in general will cover:
+<span class="purple">Content will vary depending on which [EU member state](https://european-union.europa.eu/principles-countries-history/country-profiles_en) you are based in but in general will cover:</span>

-- Information about Seller’s identity (full name or legal name, primary address, and date of birth)
+- [x] Information about Seller’s identity (full name or legal name, primary address, and date of birth)
-- EU member state of residence
+- [x] EU member state of residence
-- Financial account details
+- [x] Financial account details
-- Tax identification number (TIN)
+- [x] Tax identification number (TIN)
-- VAT/business registration numbers (for entities)
+- [x] VAT/business registration numbers (for entities)
-- Information about your HostJane earnings
+- [x] Information about your HostJane earnings

 ### Is DAC7 important?